klimesm/GIS_E6010_Project_Course_2025/U-Net_PyTorch/Documentation/model_documentation.md

 ---

 ### `configure_optimizers()`
-Defines optimization strategy:
+Defines the training optimization strategy.

-- **AdamW** optimizer with weight decay.
+- Uses AdamW with weight decay for stability.
+- If `use_scheduler=False` (from `ModelConfig`), returns only the optimizer.
+- If the scheduler is enabled:
+  - Configures a **ReduceLROnPlateau** scheduler.
+  - Monitors the metric defined in `scheduler_monitor`.
-- **ReduceLROnPlateau** scheduler that halves the learning rate when validation loss stops improving.
+  - Allows the learning rate to decrease automatically when progress plateaus.
+  - Supports customizable:
+    - mode (`min` or `max`)
+    - factor
+    - patience
+    - cooldown
+    - minimum learning rate
+    - threshold and threshold mode

-Lightning receives both optimizer and scheduler in the expected dictionary format.
+- Returns both the optimizer and scheduler in the Lightning-compatible format.

 ---